Cabral (footballer): Lausanne-Sport

-On 5 March 2018 it was announced that Cabral had re-joined Lausanne-Sport.
+On 5 March 2018 it was announced that Cabral had re-joined Lausanne.
 On 1 July 2020 he retired from his active career.

 International career

 Cabral represented Switzerland at Under-18, Under-19, Under-20 and Under-21 levels.

 In November 2012, Cabral switched his sporting nationality to his birth country of Cape Verde, being called up for the friendly match between the Cape Verde national senior team against Ghana.
 In that match, which Cape Verde lost 0–1, he was on the bench but did not play.